PathwayMerger/PathMe/README.rst

 =========================================
 The primary goal of this package is to convert KEGG, Reactome, and WikiPathways (see References below) to Biological Expression Language (BEL).
-PathMe is the continuation of the ComPath web application aimed at exploring, analyzing, and curating pathway knowledge in a more simplistic gene-centric view.
-This different approach involves converting all the pathways to BEL as a pivotal integration schema and evaluating consensus and gaps in pathway knowledge.
+PathMe is the continuation of the ComPath web application aimed at exploring, analyzing, and curating pathway knowledge in a gene-centric view.
+This different approach involves converting all the pathways to BEL as a pivotal integration schema to evaluate pathway cross-talks and consensus across multiple databases.
 Additionally, ComPath Reloaded is complemented with PathMe, a web application that enables the exploration of all the pathways from these resources using the mappings curated from ComPath.

 Installation |pypi_version| |python_versions| |pypi_license|
 ------------------------------------------------------------